-Please submit your vacancies via Recruit@Bath.
+Please submit your vacancies via our online Recruit@Bath system.

 You will need to register if you haven't used the system before.